HTLuff/typefighter/README.md

 ## Contributing

-We welcome contributions to the `typefighter` project.
+Contributions to the `typefighter` project are welcome.
 If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request on GitHub.

 ## License